 Once you’ve visited your doctor, it’s time to start taking proactive measures to retain the hearing you have.
-One great way to improve your hearing health, or health in general, is by prescribing to a healthier diet.
+One great way to improve your hearing health, or health in general, is a healthier diet.

 A recent study sought to determine if following a healthy diet reduces one’s risk of hearing loss.
 An evaluation of 70,000 questionnaires completed by women revealed that those who followed diets associated with good health were 30% less likely to have moderate or worse hearing loss.